opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     - Drag the Xsheet frame cursor up or down to scrub all the audio columns whose Camera Stand toggle is active.

-    - Drag the Timeline frame ruler left or right to scrub all the audio layers whose Camera Stand toggle is active.
+    - Drag the Timeline frame cursor left or right to scrub all the audio layers whose Camera Stand toggle is active.

     - Drag the frame cursor in the viewer framebar to scrub all the audio columns whose Camera Stand toggle is active.